-If you have questions about continuity of care, you may contact GHP Kids Member Services at 866-621-5235 (PA Relay 711).
+If you have questions about continuity of care, call GHP Kids customer care at 866-621-5235 (PA Relay 711).

-Under what circumstances would a provider not be allowed to provide care to my child under the continuity of care policy?
+Under what circumstances would a provider not be allowed to care for my child under the continuity of care policy?

-Under certain circumstances, GHP Kids may be not be able to cover services provided by a certain provider.
+Under certain circumstances, GHP Kids may not be able to cover services provided by a certain provider.
 Some examples of these situations include, but are not limited to:

-- Your current provider refuses to accept payment from GHP Kids; - Your current provider has been excluded from the GHP Kids network for cause; or - Your current provider is prohibited from receiving monies from a government-funded program.
+- Your current provider refuses to accept payment from GHP Kids. - Your current provider has been excluded from the GHP Kids network for cause. - Your current provider is prohibited from receiving monies from a government-funded program.